Professor of Informatics

 Bardzell holds a Ph.D. in Comparative Literature from Indiana University and pursues a humanistic research agenda within the research and practice of Human Computer Interaction (HCI).
 A common thread throughout her work is the exploration of the contributions of feminism, design, and social science to support technology’s role in social change.
 Recent research foci have included care ethics and feminist utopian perspectives on IT, research through design, women’s health, cultural and creative industries in Asia, and posthumanist approaches to sustainable design.
 Her work is supported by the National Science Foundation, Intel Corporation, Mellon Foundation, and the Toyota Foundation among others.

-Bardzell is the co-editor of Critical Theory and Interaction Design (MIT Press, forthcoming) and co-author of Humanistic HCI (Morgan & Claypool, 2015).
+Bardzell is the co-editor of Critical Theory and Interaction Design (MIT Press, 2018) and co-author of Humanistic HCI (Morgan & Claypool, 2015).
 She co-directs the Cultural Research in Technology (CRIT) Lab at Indiana University.

 - Human Centered Computing